clee704/mutagenwrapper/docs/index.rst

 Welcome to mutagenwrapper's documentation!
 ==========================================

-mutagenwrapper is a wrapper for mutagen_ that uses consistent and human-readable tag names among various tagging formats.
-The idea comes from foobar2000_, which supports seamless tag management of various audio file formats.
+mutagenwrapper is a wrapper for mutagen_ that normalizes tags between various audio file formats.
+The normalization is done as in foobar2000_, which supports seamless tag management of various audio file formats.

 Note that this module is still in its early development stage.
 Many features are